peernova/kestra-client-sdk/go-sdk/docs/TenantsAPI.md

 > Delete(ctx, id).Execute()

-Delete a tenant and all its resources (flows, namespaces, apps, ...
+Delete a tenant and all its resources

 ### Example